joelkaufmann/training_models/documentation_ml.md

 - Switching the number for the "unknown" label, -1 can occur in the data for ex. as the Temperature.

 ---

-We have to take into consideration that in those forecasting results the resistance of ~6cm cable are included, which contributes 253µΩ of the initial resistance.